 Hotel and Motel Tax

 Title 3, Chapter 36 of the Village Code imposes an 8% tax on the use and privilege of renting, leasing or letting rooms in a motel or hotel in the Village.
-The owner of the hotel or motel is responsible for collecting and remitting the tax to the Village.
+The owner of the hotel, motel, bed and breakfasts, or short term rentals are responsible for collecting and remitting the tax to the Village.
 Accommodations that are leased to an occupant for more than 30 consecutive days are exempt from the tax.
-Owners of hotels and motels are required to submit the hotel and motel tax collected on a monthly basis along with a hotel and motel tax form.
+Owners of hotels, motels, bed and breakfasts, or short term rentals are required to submit the hotel and motel tax collected on a monthly basis along with a hotel and motel tax packet.
 The form and payment are due no later than the last day of the calendar month following the reporting month.
 For further information on the Hotel and Motel Tax please refer to Title 3, Chapter 36 of the Village Code, or contact the Finance Department at 847.923.4532

 Home Rule Sales Tax